2021 Kunduz mosque bombing

 On 8 October 2021, an ISIS-K suicide bombing occurred at the Shia Gozar-e-Sayed Abad Mosque in the Afghan city of Kunduz.
-Over 50 people were killed, and another 100 were injured, but according to an estimate by the United Nations Assistance Mission in Afghanistan, more than 100 people were killed and wounded.
+Over 50 people were killed, and another 100 injured, but according to an estimate by the United Nations Assistance Mission in Afghanistan, more than 100 people were killed and wounded.

 Background

-Since 2015, an affiliate of the Islamic State, the Islamic State – Khorasan Province, have carried out attacks in Afghanistan.
-The Taliban took control of Afghanistan in August 2021; IS-KP attacks since then include a bombing at the Kabul International Airport in which 169 Afghans and 13 U.S. troops were killed.
+Since 2015, an affiliate of the Islamic State, the Islamic State – Khorasan Province (ISIS–K), has carried out attacks in Afghanistan.
+The Taliban took control of Afghanistan in August 2021; ISIS–K attacks since then include a bombing at the Kabul International Airport in which 169 Afghans and 13 U.S. troops were killed.

 Explosion

-The explosion took place during the weekly Friday noon-time prayer service at the Gozar-e-Sayed Abad Mosque.
+The explosion took place during the weekly Friday noon prayer service at the Gozar-e-Sayed Abad Mosque.
 Witnesses stated that they were praying at the time of the explosion and noticed many bodies and blood on the floors as they were being evacuated from the scene.
-Bodies of the dead and injured were taken to the nearby hospital where distraught family members wait at the entrance.
+Bodies of the dead and injured were taken to the nearby hospital where distraught family members waited at the entrance.
 After the attack, smoke filled the mosque building and rose over the city.

 Photos and videos of the scene posted on social media showed blood splattered on the floor and walls of the mosque.
 The bodies of victims were also seen in uploaded medias.